newrelic/newrelic-airflow-plugin/README.rst

 Requirements
 ------------

-Airflow versions >= 1.10 are preferred for ease of use; however, versions >= 1.8 should work.
+Only supports Airflow versions >= 2.0.

 Using the plugin
 ----------------